bvilmann/ComponentConnectionMethod/README.md

 # Usage
 ## Research and development purposes
-If you are using the code for research, you must cite the paper [2].
+If you are using the code for research, please cite the paper [2].

 ### BIBTEX